 It is assumed that you have your own soldering equipment (entry level soldering kit is sufficient), and have at least beginners experience.

-You will need to supply your own USB power adapter (500ma or higher) and an FTDI cable connected to your PC/laptop.
+You will need to supply your own 5V DC power adapter (500ma or higher) and an FTDI cable connected to your PC/laptop.

 The LiNC80 SBC1 is a compact 8-bit microcomputer with the features needed for a complete retrocomputing experience built right in, while still being easily expandable using it's well-documented expansion bus.
 With close core design relationship with other Z80-based microcomputers, it already has a solid software foundation.